Campaign Update Announcement

 Who is Eve Reyes-Aguirre?

 Eve is an Indigenous woman who has fought on behalf of the community and the land for over 20 years.
 Born and raised in East Los Angeles, Eve moved to Phoenix, Arizona in 1998 where she and her husband, Billy Aguirre, raised four wonderful children.
-Eve is proud to run for the U.S. Senate as a member of the Green Party because she believes that government should work in the best interests of the people they represent, as well as for the future generations.
-She does not accept funding from special interests or corporate giants.
+Eve is proud to have been the first Indigenous Woman to run for the U.S. Senate in the State of Arizona, as a member of the Green Party.
+Eve believes that government should work in the best interests of the people they represent, as well as for the future generations.

 We can no longer ignore the damage that we have caused to our environment.
 Our land, air, and water have reached their breaking points.
 We must do all that we can to reverse the harm done by our reliance on fossil fuels and the toxic extraction methods used to obtain them.
 In areas where the damage cannot be undone, we must not allow this exploitation of our environment to continue.
 In the U.S. Senate, I will vote to divest from any projects that contribute to the depletion of our planet’s resources.
 Our future generations depend on sustainable, renewable solutions to our energy crisis.